z3rodol/eureka-ssrf/README.md

 ```
 3. Configure the script:

+EUREKA_USER : User of the service

+EUREKA_PASSWORD : Password of the service

 EUREKA_URL : URL of the Eureka server (include credentials if necessary)

 MY_IP : IP address where your malicious service is listening